vpatron/pi_nixie/README.md

 # pi_nixie
 Python module to drive 74HC595 based Nixie modules using Raspberry Pi.

 Other Raspberry Pi projects drive an Arduino board which drives the Nixie module.
-PiNixie drives the Nixie module directly for simplcity.
+PiNixie drives the Nixie module directly for simplicity.

 ## Nixie "Arduino Compatible" Modules